TrendingTechnology/reactgo.com-1/blog/deploy-react-app-github-pages/index.md

 *Make sure your react app code is already pushed to the github account.*

-Let's start to deploy a create react app in 5 steps.
+Let’s start deploy a create react app in 5 steps.

 ### 1. Add homepage